Kashmir's new government enters tense dance with New Delhi – DW – 10/23/2024

 Strong mandate, weak government?

-Restoring the region's statehood has been a top concern for nearly all local parties since the Article 370 was abrogated five years ago.
-While Abdullah presented this goal as a priority for the legislative assembly, the timeline for it remains unclear, and the issue of statehood is ultimately under the control of the central government.
+Restoring the region's statehood has been a top concern for nearly all local parties since Article 370 was repealed five years ago.
+While Abdullah presented this goal as a priority for the legislative assembly, the timeline remains unclear and the issue of statehood is ultimately under the control of the central government.

 "If Omar Abdullah doesn't get anything from the center and the [lieutenant governor] doesn't cooperate, he will be truly heading the weakest government despite the strongest-ever mandate," Adeeba Jan, a political science scholar in Srinagar, told DW.

-She also pointed to the latest militant attack which follows a lull in deadly violence.
+She also highlighted the latest militant attack which followed a lull in deadly violence.

-Meanwhile, the BJP leaders in the region said that they hope that the new government works on the same lines of "peace and progress" that was initiated by Prime Minister Modi.
+Meanwhile, BJP leaders in the region have said they hope the new government works on the same lines of "peace and progress" that has been initiated by Modi.

-While the chief minister and his cabinet have the potential to improve local governance, especially in addressing unemployment, public services, and bureaucratic inefficiency, there is skepticism about how much practical power they can exercise without clashing with central authorities.
+While Abdullah and his cabinet have the potential to improve local governance, especially in addressing unemployment, public services and bureaucratic inefficiency, there is skepticism about how much practical power they can exercise without clashing with central authorities.

-Locals say the New Delhi's move to take direct control has left them politically disempowered.
+Locals have said New Delhi's move to take direct control has left them politically disempowered.

-"We have been suffocated in the last six years of bureaucratic rule," 32-year-old local resident Rizwan Ahmad told DW.
+"We have been suffocated in the last six years of bureaucratic rule," said 32-year-old local resident Rizwan Ahmad.

 Edited by: Darko Janjevic